dtecho/build-with-ag2/README.md

 ```bash
 [OUTPUT HERE]
 ```
-You'll can continue to interact with assistant agent through your console, type `exit` to end the chat.
+You can continue to interact with assistant agent through your console, type `exit` to end the chat.

 ### Two-way chat
-These two funny agents that will chat with each other and they're both powered by an LLM.
+These two funny agents will chat with each other and they're both powered by an LLM.

-We're going to give them their persona and instructions by setting their system message.
+We give them their persona and instructions by setting their system message.

 To make sure they don't talk forever, we're going to instruct one to say the keyword 'HILARIOUS' to end the chat.
-Then, we set the other agent's `is_termination_msg` to a lambda function to look for that keyword in the message they've received.
+Then, we set the other agent's `is_termination_msg` to a lambda function to look for that keyword in the messages they receive.

 ```python
 import os